joshuakraitberg/Portfolio/Artifacts/README.md

 ## [Turing RayTracer](RayTracer)
 Created back when I was in high school.
 Written in Turing.
 This was a long time ago, I can't remember much but I enjoyed writing it.
+I wrote a lot of things with Turing outside of the classroom during highschool.

 ![Example Pic Raytrace](RayTracer/example.png "This is a rendered image")

-## Critical Security Flaws Discovery
+## Critical Security Flaws Discovered at Seneca College
   * This is ongoing.
 Top secret critical flaws were found, currently being reported.
-  * Estimated time of release: **January 2018**.
+  * As of January 2018 flaws have been monkey patched so I will continure to withhold.

+## Propsed Degree Program Site Visit
+In 2018 Seneca College proposed a new Data science degree program.
+I, along with several other students met with the Post-Secondary Quality Assessment Board (Ministry).
+We had lunch and discussed the program proposal.

 ## [Polytechnics Canada 2017 Interview](http://www.polytechnicscanada.ca/events/polytechnics-canada-annual-conference-2017-0)
 Gave an interview about my job and Seneca College.
-The video is apperently hosted on this site somewhere, but I've never been able to find it.
+The video is not hosted anymore.

 ----
 #### [Return to home](https://github.com/jryga/Portfolio#top)